tomgazit/University-Material-Manager/README.md

 ## Synopsis

-**Scan Bank** is a PHP-based Web Platform for Managing Courses' Scans for Universities.
+**University Material Manager** is a PHP-based Web Platform for Managing & **Sharing** University Courses' Study Materials across students.
+Anyone can register and start upload study materials (Lectures, Recitations, Formula Sheets.. etc), and assign each one to a specific course and faculty.
+Each register user gets a fancy [Control Panel](http://www.tomgazit.com/controlpanel.png) with which he may add/edit/remove uploaded materials.

+*DOC/DOCX files are automatically converted to PDF

 The platform is being used at Tel Aviv University and already contains more than 500 Courses Materials.

 ## See it Live